asifagaria/up.sh/README.md

 # .Torrent and fast .nfo script with mktorrent and mediainfo

 * Need Debian 7/8/9
-* Inclus mktorrent et mediainfo
+* Included mktorrent and mediainfo

 **Author :** Asifagaria